 As you may realise by now, I always try to get into the mind of the other party.
 This could be an MD, an HR Director, A CFO/FD or a Recruitment Consultant (internal or external).

 2) Sometimes, the differing level of recipient will mean that they have different motivators so if you can see a name, job title etc, have a look at them on LinkedIn.
 It may give you a common ground to mention, an insight into what area to highlight and you can message them to let them know that your CV is on the way.
 It takes a minute or two but if someone did this to you, would it make you more likely to reply or give their CV consideration?

 Regardless of which of these contacts is reviewing your CV though, the quicker you can get their attention and highlight your relevance, the more likely you are to spike the recipients interest and get your CV considered.

-3) My theory is that a CV should be tailored to each role.
+3) My theory is that a CV should be tailored, even if only slightly, to each role.

 4) If you know the business is locally based, in a sector you’ve had exposure to, is a similar size to previous roles you’ve had, is experiencing growth (or the opposite) and you have encountered that, mention this in your first paragraph.

 You get the idea – Highlight the fact that you’ve considered the requirements of the role and that you’re tailoring your approach.

 Easy to Contact?